 Social Media (13 weeks)

-This semester we will have a class-wide collaborative blog dedicated to the topic of new media and visual composition.
+This semester we will have a collaborative blog used by both of my sections of WRT dedicated to the topic of new media and visual composition.
 There will be weekly bloggers assigned to blog about issues relating to readings for that particular week and we’ll all comment on those posts.
-We’ll also be live-tweeting our readings.
-The goals of both of these assignments is to extend discussions about course-related topics.
-The course hashtag is #wrtf12.
+We’ll also be live-tweeting our readings and tweeting links to things found online related to the course.
+The goals of each of these assignments is to extend discussions about course-related topics.
+The course hashtags are #wrtf14 #wrtuesdays.
 Tweeting will start week 2.
 Blogging will start week 3.